Documentation Index

 Prev Next

-To get started, a few things can be done to make DNS handling as smooth as possible:
+To make DNS handling as smooth as possible:

 Ensuring systemd-resolved is installed and running

-1. Open the terminal with the CTRL + ALT + T combination and type in the following commands:
+1. Open the terminal with CTRL + ALT + T and run:

 systemctl status systemd-resolved